wso2/docs-ei/en/micro-integrator/docs/references/connectors/ISO8583-connector/ISO8583-connector-example.md

 # ISO8583 Connector Example

-Given below is a sample scenario that demonstrates how the WSO2 ISO8583 Connector sends an ISO8583 message to financial networks using WSO2 Micro Integrator.
+Given below is a sample scenario that demonstrates how the WSO2 ISO8583 Connector sends an ISO8583 message to financial networks using WSO2 Enterprise Integrator.

-The ISO8583 message format is used for financial transactions such as ATM, POS, Credit Card, Mobile Banking, Internet Banking, KIOSK, e-commerce, etc. transactions.

-The financial transaction involves communication between two systems through a socket connection.
-After the connection is established, each system can send messages in ISO8583 format, which commonly will be requested and the other system will send a response.

-For example, the purchase made in a store may travel from the merchant terminal through another terminal such as banking systems.
-This requires a network or networks to the issuing bank where the card holder's account is held.
-Cardholder-originated transactions include purchase, withdrawal, deposit, refund, reversal, balance inquiry, payments, and inter-account transfers.
-ISO8583 also defines system-to-system messages for secure key exchanges, reconciliation of totals, and other administrative purposes.
-The response on authorizing or declining the transaction needs to be returned by the same route to the terminal

 ## What you'll build

-This example demonstrates, how to expose core banking system functionality working with ISO8583 protocol as an API.
+This example demonstrates how to expose core banking system functionality working with ISO8583 protocol as an API.
 Here WSO2 EI acts as ISO8583 terminal for the banking network.
 In this scenario to mock the banking network we used Test mock server.

 Given below is a sample API that illustrates how you can configure ISO8583 with the `init` operation and then use the `iso8583.sendMessage` operation to send an ISO8583 message for the financial transactions.